underscoreio/underscoreio/src/html/_posts/2015-02-20-compositional-music-composition.md

 ~~~

 Note that we are omitting another important component of music -- *dynamics*.
-Without changes in volume, our musical compositions will sound
+Without changes in volume, our musical compositions will sound artificial.
-artificial and computer generated.
 However, we've opted to keep things simple for now
 and save this for a future addition to the library.